-College Recruitment Strategy: What Every Recruiter Need To Avoid In Any Campus Recruiting Campaign
+College Recruitment Strategy: What Every Recruiter Needs to Avoid In Any Recruiting Campaign

-In the 2021 Graduate Market Research , High Fliers - a renowned UK research company-revealed that 14 of the UK’s famous graduate employers offer salaries up to £45,000 in 2021!
+In the 2021 Graduate Market Research, High Fliers – a renowned UK research company- revealed that 14 of the UK’s famous graduate employers offer salaries of up to £45,000 in 2021!

 Today, companies are placing a higher value on recruiting students from colleges and universities.
 This paradigm shift is a growing trend for those in the recruitment field.
-As a result, it even gives greater importance to ensure your company has a detailed college recruiting strategy.
+As a result, it is even more important to ensure your company has a detailed college recruiting strategy.

 In fact, having a college recruiting strategy is beneficial, both for prospective employees and employers.
 This ensures employers reap the benefits of a more diverse set of talent who have desirable skills.

-Since the individuals being recruited are usually more susceptible to an education-based approach while working - learning new concepts may come more easily.
-So might acquiring advanced skills and facing challenges.
-There is also an educational component which applies to employers.
+Since the recruited individuals are usually more susceptible to an education-based approach while working – learning new concepts may come more easily.
+So, they might acquire advanced skills and face challenges.
+There is also an educational component that applies to employers.

 Enter Gen Z

 There are a few basic truths we must acknowledge in life, one being that the workforce is ever-changing.
 Gen Z is shaping the 2020 recruiting landscape.
-Demands, needs, benefits, desires and even hiring conditions now present new challenges for companies.
+Demands, needs, benefits, desires, and even hiring conditions present new challenges for companies.

-For this reason, adaptation to gen Z in the workplace is vital.
-The great news is, students and recent graduates, bring new, fresh and objective ideas into the workplace.
+For this reason, adaptation to Gen Z in the workplace is vital.
+The great news is that students and recent graduates bring new, fresh, and objective ideas into the workplace.
 Yet another incentive for recruitment professionals.
 A new age of young professionals may, thus, shed light on ways employers can improve a workplace atmosphere.

-In the end, having a college recruiting strategy in place is not only a growing trend but something that is proving to be vital for recruiters.
-If you want a foolproof strategy - it’s best to avoid these five common mistakes when creating a college recruiting strategy.
+In the end, having a college recruiting strategy in place is not only a growing trend but something that is proving vital for recruiters.
+If you want a foolproof strategy – it’s best to avoid these five common mistakes when creating a campus recruiting strategy.

-Mistake 01: Not Having A College Recruiting Strategy In Place
+Mistake 01: Not Having A Campus Recruiting Strategy In Place

-If you don’t have a college recruiting strategy - now’s the time to create one.
+If you don’t have a campus recruiting strategy – now’s the time to create one.
 Not having a well-thought-out plan can cause you to bump into hurdles while recruiting talented college students and recent grads.
-Before you build a college recruiting strategy - there are a few things you should know.
+Before you build a campus recruiting strategy – there are a few things you should know.

 Identify Target School

-Start by choosing target schools, which should consist of the primary schools you wish to approach.
-The list of primary schools is where companies will spend the majority of their time, money and resources.
+Start by choosing target schools, which should include the primary schools you wish to approach.
+The list of primary schools is where companies will spend most of their time, money, and resources.
 Next, it is best to create a secondary list of target schools.

-Keep in mind, each list you build should center around campuses that fit your hiring needs.
-Don’t forget to engage, and to build relationships with students as well as department heads.
+Remember that each list you build should center around campuses that fit your hiring needs.
+Don’t forget to engage and build relationships with students and department heads.
 Do this early on.
-In fact, going to meet potential candidates, even in high school, is a widely-used and effective tactic, Which you should consider to incorporate into your college recruiting strategy.
+In fact, meeting potential candidates, even in high school, is a widely used and effective tactic that you should consider incorporating into your campus recruiting strategy.

 When dealing with college students, approach them in their natural habitat.
 This includes on and off-campus, as well as at student centers and club meetings.